Home » Quality Control » Test » Limit Test for Sulphate

 Procedure for Limit Test for Sulphate:

-Keep it stagnant for 5 minutes and observed the turbidityKeep it stagnant for 5 minutes and observed the turbidity
+Keep it stagnant for 5 minutes and observe the turbidityKeep it stagnant for 5 minutes and observe the turbidity

 Barium Sulphate reagent contains barium chloride, Sulphate-free alcohol, and a small amount of potassium sulfate.